freedomofpress/securedrop-docs/docs/journalist/exporting_printing.rst

 Exporting conversation transcript
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SecureDrop Inbox will generated a `.txt` file transcript of your entire conversation with a Source.
+SecureDrop Inbox will generate a `.txt` file transcript of your entire conversation with a Source.
 Previously deleted messages will not appear in this transcript.

 ..
 TODO screenshot for step 1